Latest News & Articles

 Day Three.
 Expedition Journal.
 Round Pond to Umsaskis Lake.
 Togo 261 Memorial Dogsled Expedition

 Day Two.
 Expedition Journal.
-Allagash to Round Pond. \”Togo 261 Memorial Solo Dogsled Expedition\”
+Allagash to Round Pond.
+“Togo 261 Memorial Solo Dogsled Expedition”

 Day One.
 Expedition Journal.
-Fort Kent to Allagash. \”Togo 261 Memorial Solo Dogsled Expedition\”
+Fort Kent to Allagash.
+“Togo 261 Memorial Solo Dogsled Expedition”

-Updated: Mar 8, 2021 “Well that was embarrassing.”
-I said to my boys as they ran up onto the dyke to see if they could help.
-“Heavy.”
-I wrestled the sled
+Updated: March 8, 2021 Day One: Expedition Journal Togo 261 Memorial Solo Dogsled Expedition “Well that was embarrassing,” I said to my boys as they ran up onto the dyke

 PRESS RELEASE: Togo Memorial Maine Mushing Expedition

-Updated: Mar 27, 2021 2/20/2021 FOR IMMEDIATE RELEASE Solo Dog Sled Expedition Across the Wilderness of North Maine To Raise Funds for Togo Monument in Poland Spring, Maine Fort Kent, Maine—
+Updated: Mar 27, 2021 2/20/2021 FOR IMMEDIATE RELEASE Solo Dog Sled Expedition Across the Wilderness of North Maine To Raise Funds for Togo Monument in Poland Spring, Maine Fort Kent,

 Solo Seven Day Dogsled Expedition across the Maine Wilderness

-Updated: Mar 8, 2021 Togo 261 Expedition.
-I wanted to let our team friends know that I am embarking on a roughly 285 mile Expedition the last week of February across
+Updated: Mar 8, 2021 Togo 261 Expedition I wanted to let our team friends know that I am embarking on a roughly 285-mile Expedition the last week of February across

 Why I Still Believe in the Seppala Siberian Sleddog